meisemily/emily.is/README.md

 personal-site
 =============

-Just some stuff and things for emilygetman.com.
+Just some stuff and things for emily.is